Barnacules/obs-distort-filter/README.md

 MIT License — do whatever you want with it.

-Made with caffeine and chaos.
-If this plugin made your stream more interesting, [a tip helps keep the projects coming](https://streamelements.com/barnacules/tip).
-No pressure either way — just glad you're using it.
+Coded using OpenClaude + Kimi K2.6 on request from co-host during [#TechTalk livestream](youtube.com/barnacules1).
+If you enjoy this plugin please consider [tipping](https://streamelements.com/barnacules/tip).
+No pressure, just glad you're using & enjoying it!